datavzrd/datavzrd.github.io/src/docs/configuration.rst

 default-view
 ============

 ``default-view`` allows the user to optionally specify a view for the generated report that will be shown when opening the index file.
+If not set Datavzrd will automatically generate a landing page with an overview over all views.

 Example: